 Jonasson points to a case she encountered where a client in Edmonton hired a handyman to look after things around the house.
 As the relationship progressed he moved into the basement and, eventually, they started to become more intimate despite the 40-year age gap, says Jonasson.
 Shortly thereafter, he took her into the bank and had his name added to her accounts so they were jointly held.

 “She got sick so he had to take her to the doctor and they saw some red flags," explains Jonasson.
-The doctor assessed the woman's cognitive abilities and she scored low, so they contacted RBC Estate & Trust Services, her attorney for property.
+The doctor assessed the woman's cognitive abilities and she scored low, so they contacted RBC Royal Trust, her attorney for property.
 When Jonasson and her team began managing the client's affairs, they quickly realised the magnitude of the situation.
 “He'd bought himself a new truck and was dipping into her money — it was very tragic," says Jonasson.
 “He was charged with theft – the sad part was it had gone on for so long."

 Don't get duped: